India continuing efforts to evacuate over 700 students from Sumy | Business

 ''Important Announcement: Embassy of India begins its last leg of Operation Ganga flights today.
 All those students staying in their OWN accommodation ( other than arranged by Embassy) are requested to reach @Hungariacitycentre, Rakoczi Ut 90, Budapest between 10 am-12 pm,'' it said.

-Separately, the Indian embassy in Ukraine asked all Indian nationals who are still stuck in the conflict-stricken country to fill up an online form on an urgent basis.
+Separately, the Indian embassy in Ukraine asked all Indians who are still stuck there to fill up an online form.

 ''All Indian nationals who still remain in Ukraine are requested to fill up the details contained in the attached Google Form on an URGENT BASIS.
 Be Safe Be Strong,'' it tweeted.

-The details sought in the Google form are name, email, phone number, address of current stay, passport details, gender and age.
+The details sought are name, email, phone number, address of current stay, passport details, gender and age.

 The embassy also asked for indicating the current location of the Indians still stranded in Ukraine.